 Our houses get dirty, we clean them.
 Our bodies get dirty in less than a few days and we clean them as well.
 If we don’t clean our houses, they smell, the carpet is nasty and we open ourselves up for the potential of bugs and even mice.
 Your car is no different.
 It stinks, the carpet gets matted and stained and yes, we’ve seen bugs living in neglected cars before!
 Think of your paint like you do your teeth.
 They’re just going to get dirty again, so why brush them?
 Well, we know what happens in that scenario.
 Dirt and salt build up embeds into your paint, causing it to fade and making way for rust and corrosion.
 Once the enamel on your teeth is gone, it’s gone.
 The clear coat of paint on your car is no different.
 Although, it can be repainted, it will likely cost you thousands of dollars to do so.

 One of the most common culprits for corrosion are the wheel arches and the wheels themselves.
 This is because these areas get the most exposure and usually get a quick once over when cleaned.
 It is very important to thoroughly clean all areas of the wheel and inside the wheel well.
 This is why we go to great lengths when it comes to cleaning wheels.
+This is something that separates a professional car detailer from an automatic car wash and even production car detailing shops.
 Check out this video where we demonstrate our wheel cleaning process.
 The wheel wells get cleaned and we use 4 different brushes, including inside of the wheel barrel, to ensure the entire wheel is squeaky clean.

 We’re happy to explain what proper maintenance looks like if you need more help on this subject, so please reach out if you need guidance.
-Sharing our knowledge with others is a key part of our existence as a company.
+Sharing our knowledge with others is a key part of our existence at SpeeDetail Mobile Auto Detailing.
 As always, thank you for reading!